An intersectional framework for counterfactual fairness in risk prediction: Simulations

 \subsection{Data generation and simulation set-up}

 The foundation for our simulations is the data generating procedure described in \cite{mishlerFairnessRiskAssessment2021a}, in which a training data set is generated as the basis for training a risk prediction model.
 Our training data set is of size $N_{train} = 1,000$, and our risk prediction model is a random forest.
 We then generate a validation data set with sample size $50,000$ to establish the true error rate properties of the risk model.
-As noted in \cite{mishlerFairnessRiskAssessment2021a}, because we have control over the entire data generation process, we know the potential outcomes $Y^0$ for all observations in this validation set.
-Thus we can determine the "true" values of the counterfactual error rates and unfairness metrics.
 Finally, we generate what we refer to as the "estimation" data set.
 We obtain binary risk predictions on this data using the risk prediction model and a classification cutoff of $0.5$.
 We then perform nuisance parameter estimation and estimate the values of our unfairness metrics.
 Full details of the data generating process and scenarios are given in the Supplementary Material.

-For each of our three unfairness scenarios, we consider three estimation data set sample sizes ($1,000$, $5,000$, $7,000$, $9,000$).
+For each of our three unfairness scenarios, we consider four estimation data set sample sizes ($1,000$, $5,000$, $7,000$, $9,000$).
 We consider the four estimation methods described in Section \ref{sec:estimation}: regression estimation and inverse probability weighting using three propensity score models (GLM, ensemble, true data generating mechanism).
-For the ensemble propensity score model, we use a super learner combining a generalized linear model and a random forest.
+For the ensemble propensity score model, we use a Super Learner combining a generalized linear model and a random forest.
 The regression estimates use a generalized linear model.
 We perform $500$ replications of the data set generation and estimation procedure for each combination of parameters and unfairness scenario.